mingisi/url-sorter/README.md

 ### How it works

- the problem was broke down into 6  functions

  `get_file` function is used get the file name from the console args

- `get_lines` function is used to read the file line at a time and the previous will be garbage collected, so to this  enable reading a large files the line process/manipulated at the time of reading the line and then stored in the dictiontionary. the function removes any new line character and produce list of urls
+ `get_lines` function is used to read the file line at a time and the previous will be garbage collected, so to this  enable reading a large files the line processes/manipulated the string at the time of reading the line and then stored in the sqllite db on disk.
+SQLite database is limited in size to 140 terabyte guess
 <scheme>://<netloc>/<path>;<params>?<query>#<fragment>
  `get_full_domain` function is used go through a list of valid url(Parts for RFC 3986 URI syntax) using `murl` module(`https://github.com/berkerpeksag/murl`). the function returns a list of hostname with the www. removed